Tag Archive: start-ups

 There is an irony in the amount of scheduling and rescheduling it took to get this post written.
 I have no more real example of #StartupParenthood than the past two weeks.
 But more on that later…

-This post is the first in a series this year wherein I will talk about what makes startups and parenthood work for me … Read more
+This post is the first in a series this year wherein I will talk about what makes startups and parenthood work for me as a female executive at … Read more

 (This post is a little off the beaten path as it’s not about analytics or optimization per se…but I think my readers will find the approach data-driven enough that it’ll be of interest.
 Babies, planning for maternity leave & data – you say?
 Yes!)